QTimer example for PyQt5

 super(WinForm, self).__init__(parent)

-self.setWindowTitle('QTimer example')
+self.setWindowTitle('QTimer demonstration')

 self.listFile=QListWidget()